New Student Road Map

 5. Review the university’s policy on student health insurance.
 Details are available on the Student Health Services website.

 1. All new graduate students must complete the online orientation program, a series of 7 videos available on the Graduate School website here, in the Orientation Videos section.

-2. New students who will be working as research assistants (RAs) on projects involving (1) human subjects, (2) laboratory animals, (3), hazardous materials, and/or (4) radiation must attend a Research Compliance Workshop on Wedesday, August 23, 2017, at 10:30 AM - 12:30 PM.
+2. New students who will be working as research assistants (RAs) on projects involving (1) human subjects, (2) laboratory animals, (3), hazardous materials, and/or (4) radiation must attend a Research Compliance Workshop on Wednesday, August 19, 2020, from 10:30 AM - 12:30 PM.
 The workshops will be held remotely via Zoom.
 More details will be forthcoming from your program.

 4. Review University policies.
 Students are responsible for reviewing, understanding, and abiding by the University’s regulations, procedures, requirements, and deadlines as described in official publications and calendars.
-Students should be familiar with the Graduate Bulletin, as well as tuition liability deadlines (available on the Bursar's website) , the academic calendar, and the University’s tobacco-free policy.
+Students should be familiar with the Graduate Bulletin, as well as tuition liability deadlines (available on the Student Financial Services' website) , the academic calendar, and the University’s tobacco-free policy.

 Students should take particular care to review University policies on academic integrity, available in the 'Policies & Regulations' section of the Graduate Bulletin.
 Additional resources on ethical writing practices are available from the U.S. Department of Health & Human Services.

 1. Incoming international students should check in with Visa and Immigration Services (VIS) once they arrive on campus.
 Check out the VIS website for more information, including frequently asked questions and office hours.

 2. Select classes.
 Students can view course offerings online via their SOLAR account by selecting the ‘Class Search’ link.
 Class Search provides up-to-the-minute information on course offerings with details on class day, time, location, and instructor.
 The Registrar’s Office also has course information, updated weekly.
 More information is available on the Registrar's website.